ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     image: /img/team5-1-.png
     bio: >-
-      Damien is our longest serving employee holding the outstanding record of 20 years' service.
+      Damien is our longest serving employee holding the outstanding record of 20 years service.
 His specialism is in automotive plug and play wiring harness systems and he also holds an incredible wealth of knowledge and experience in electrical control panels.

-      Damien is a passionate vegan and enjoys firing his arrows in field archery!
+      Damien enjoys field archery and likes to cook tasty vegan dishes!
     interests:
       - archery
       - cooking